ls-root/loading/articles/An Excellent Thing Vimium.md

 Managing tabs is simple too:
 - Press `x` to close the current tab
 - If you closed a tab by mistake, press `X` to **restore** it.
-And there’s a whole lot more!
+And there's a whole lot more!
 I recommend checking out the full cheat sheet on the Vimium website: [https://vimium.github.io/](https://vimium.github.io/)
 ## Vimium vs. Vimium C: What's the Difference?
-If you searched your extension store, you’ve probably also seen an extension called **`Vimium C`**.
+If you searched your extension store, you've probably also seen an extension called **`Vimium C`**.
-**What’s the difference?**
+**What's the difference?**
 While both `Vimium` and `Vimium C` aim to bring Vim-style keyboard navigation to your browser, there are some notable differences between the two.